Understanding the Maintainability of Your Code Base

 The term code anomalies broadly refers to violations of commonly accepted best practices.

-In many cases, such best practices are programming language specific—consider for instance PEP-8 for Python.
+In many cases, such best practices are programming language specific—consider for instance PEP-8 (opens new window) for Python.

 Nevertheless, they often cover similar best practices regarding maintainability, such as commented out code, unused code, task tags, missing braces, empty blocks, usage of